 - Rub: Generously pat (rub) the spice mixture over brisket, beef ribs, chuck roast, tri tip, and steak before cooking.

-Keep this beef dry rub sealed tightly in an air tight container in a cool, dry place for six months.
+Keep this beef dry rub sealed tightly in an air-tight container in a cool, dry place for six months.

-How to Use Beef Dry Rub
+How to Use This Beef Rub

 This beef rub is great for anything beef.
 Here are a few recipes that we’ve used this rub for:

 - Altering the ingredients will affect the way this rub tastes.
 Be careful when adjusting this recipe.
 Reducing the cayenne pepper is ok if you don’t like spicy food.

 - If you are not using this rub on the grill or smoker, substitute the kosher salt with course smoked sea salt for a smoky flavor.

 - Pat your beef with paper towels before applying the beef rub so it disperses evenly and won’t slide off the meat.